-Pursuant to the March 27, 2020 adoption of the CARES Act, on May 20, 2020 The Regents approved an amendment to the DC Plan permitting qualified participants to request coronavirus-related in-service distributions, subject to restrictions defined under the CARES Act.
-The provisions of the CARES Act amendment are effective through December 31, 2020.
+Pursuant to the March 27, 2020 adoption of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, on May 20, 2020 The Regents approved an amendment to the DC Plan permitting qualified participants to request coronavirus-related in-service distributions, subject to restrictions defined under the CARES Act.
+The provisions of the CARES Act amendment were effective through December 31, 2020.

 The Supplemental Defined Contribution Plan (SDC Plan) accepts employer contributions on behalf of certain designated employees.
-Employer contributions are fully vested and there is no provision for employee contributions.
-For the years ended June 30, 2020 and 2019, the SDC did not have any participants, assets or contributions.
+Employer contributions are fully vested, and there is no provision for employee contributions.
+For the years ended June 30, 2022 and 2021, the SDC Plan did not have any participants, assets or contributions.